dasher-project/dasher-captivewebview/Keyboard/foriOS/readme.md

     Contents of the workspace are as follows.

-    -   Keyboard, the Xcode project for this proof of concept.
+    -   DasherApp, the Xcode project for this proof of concept.
-        -   browser, reference to the HTML, CSS, and JavaScript.
+        -   WebResources, reference to the HTML, CSS, and JavaScript.
-        -   ContainingApplication, required to package the keyboard.
-        -   Extension, the actual custom keyboard code.
+        -   Keyboard, code specific to the custom keyboard extension.
+        -   App, code specific to the containing app whose bundle includes the keyboard.
+        -   Common, code shared by the app and the extension.
-    -   CaptiveWebView, reference to the submodule.
+    -   CaptiveWebView, reference to the Swift package for the Captive Web View code.
+The Captive Web View repository is compatible with Swift Package Manager in Xcode.

 -   Instructions for adding Captive Web View for iOS are in its repository,
     here:
     [https://github.com/vmware/captive-web-view/tree/main/forApple](https://github.com/vmware/captive-web-view/tree/main/forApple)

-    You might have to build the Captive Web View target separately before you can build the custom keyboard.

 -   ToDo: Raise an issue on Captive Web View about the retain cycle and message handler.